piotr-cieslik/AdventOfCode2021/README.md

-F# scripts to solve the Advent Of Code 2021 game. https://adventofcode.com/
+F# scripts solving puzzles from the Advent Of Code 2021 game. https://adventofcode.com/